-Night-flowering Catchfly is an introduced and naturalized erect annual forb that grows 1 to 4 feet high on stout stems which branch in the upper part and that have coarse hair in the lower section and sticky glandular hair in all the upper parts.
+Night-flowering Catchfly is an introduced and naturalized erect annual forb that grows 1 to 4 feet high on stout stems which branch in the upper part, that have coarse hair in the lower section and sticky glandular hair in all the upper parts.

 Leaves: The larger lower leaves are spatulate shaped and narrow to a short winged stalk.
 These can be 3 to 5 inches long.
 Stem leaves are all opposite, a pair on each node, well spaced.
 These become smaller toward the top and the upper stem leaves usually unite around the stem.
 These are lanceolate shaped with pointed tips, well defined veins, hairy on both surfaces.
 Leaf margins are without teeth but somewhat wavy.